Last updated 31st August 2022.

 Where personal data is stored and transferred

 When personal data is transferred to countries outside of the UK and the European Economic Area (EEA), those countries may not offer an equivalent level of protection for personal data to the laws in the UK.
 Where this is the case, we will ensure that appropriate safeguards are put in place to protect your personal data.
-The countries to which your personal data is transferred are detailed below:
+We transfer personal data to these jurisdictions:

 - United States (Server storage and hosting)